geops/openlayers-editor/README.md

 OpenLayers Editor (OLE) provides a set of controls for extended editing of spatial data.
 This is the new version of OLE which is based on OpenLayers 4.
-The old version using OpenLayers 2 is contained in branch v1.
+The old version using OpenLayers 2 can be found [here](https://github.com/geops/ole).

 Contributions are welcome!
 Feel free to add more controls and to extend the current functionality.
 Additionally, the build process is currently very basic and could be optimized.
+Translations would be nice, too.

 ## Features
 - CAD tool for geometry alignment